-Peperomia Frost or the Silver Peperomia is a fantastic houseplant that combines large, silvery leaves with a compact, bushy shape.
+Peperomia Frost or the Silver Peperomia of the Piperaceae family is a fantastic houseplant that combines large, silvery leaves with a compact, bushy shape.
 It’s a cultivar of Peperomia Caperata, so if you have other radiator plants in your collection, you’re going to find caring for it pretty straightforward.

 - What Is a Peperomia Frost?